Bird Island boat cruise in Port ElizabethEnquire / Book

 During this cruise you have the possibility of spotting bottlenose dolphins, common dolphins, humpback dolphins, Southern right whales, humpback whales, bryde’s whales, minke whales, Cape fur seals, various species of sharks, African black oystercatchers, Cape cormorants, white-breasted cormorants and various species of pelagic birds including terns, petrels, skuas, shearwaters and albatrosses.

-Cost is R3800 per person & please email us directly to make a booking.
+Cost is R3800 per person (including a light lunch) & please email us directly to make a booking.

 Raggy Charters cannot guarantee animal sightings on any cruise.
 Raggy Charters offers guests the opportunity to view wild animals which will move around at their own will and therefore we cannot be held responsible for the movements of these animals.
 Guests who are taken to St Croix are guaranteed to see African penguins, and therefore no refund will be given if other marine animals are not spotted.
 If absolutely no animals are sighted compensation, in the form of a free ticket for the next boat trip, may be given at the discretion of the skipper.